Stream Processing Engine

 The sink task is responsible for receiving the output results from the agg task or source task and properly writing them back to the local vnode, thus completing the data write-back process.
 Similar to the source task, each result (super) table distributed across vnodes will be equipped with a dedicated sink task.
 Users can adjust the throughput of the sink task through configuration parameters to meet different performance needs.

-snode is a standalone taosd process specifically for stream computing services, dedicated to deploying agg tasks.
+snode is a standalone taosd process specifically for stream processing services, dedicated to deploying agg tasks.
 Snode not only has local state management capabilities but also incorporates remote backup data functionality.
-This allows snode to collect and store checkpoint data scattered across various vgroups and remotely download this data to the node restarting stream computing when needed, thus ensuring the consistency of stream computing states and the integrity of data.
+This allows snode to collect and store checkpoint data scattered across various vgroups and remotely download this data to the node restarting stream processing when needed, thus ensuring the consistency of stream processing states and the integrity of data.

 Status and Fault Tolerance